 (1) Credit toward high school graduation may be earned by passing an examination that assesses student demonstration of local school system curricular objectives.

-(2) A student who would be eligible to graduate but for attaining credit in either English 12 or Algebra II may obtain that credit by taking a State-approved examination and achieving a passing score as defined by the Maryland State Department of Education.
+(2) A student who would be eligible to graduate but for attaining credit in English 12 may obtain that credit by taking a State-approved examination and achieving a passing score as defined by the Maryland State Department of Education.